slide-1

 - Wales University Officers Training Corps

-For further information about any of these Awards, please contact the Clerk, Christopher Dale at clerk@livery.cymru
+For further information about any of these Awards, please contact the Clerk, David Sneddon at clerk@livery.cymru

 In addition to the three main categories of Awards, there are a number of General Development Awards also available.
 These Awards will enable recipients to undertake travel, study and community projects which will significantly assist in furthering their careers and enhance and develop their talents.